colder-is-better/litecoind-fulcrum/README.md

 # Litecoin node with Fulcrum

 Run a Litecoin full node along with Fulcrum, using Docker Compose.
-In the following FAQ we explain why you might want this, what are the system requirements, and, most importantly, how to actually have it.
+In this FAQ, we explain why you might want this, what the system requirements are, and, most importantly, how to go about it.

 ## Why would I want this?

-In general, hosting your own node makes much more sense compared to using a remote one *not* controlled by you.
+In general, hosting your node makes much more sense compared to using a remote one *not* controlled by you.
 If anything, you do not have to trust other Litecoin nodes or Electrum servers, and, as a major bonus, you transact more privately.
 Also, syncing your wallets against *your* node is significantly faster, especially when the clients and the node are in the same local network -- or even when you are syncing over the clearnet.

 ## Why go the Docker route?

-Installing and updating Docker services is simple and easy.
+Installing and updating Docker containers is simple and easy.
-Such services can automatically start on boot and also restart automatically, e.g., in case of a non-major issue.
+Such containers can automatically start on boot and also restart automatically, e.g., in case of a non-major issue.
-Finally, the installation of Docker services is quite portable across different Linux distributions (and macOS).
+Finally, Docker containers are quite portable across different Linux distributions (and macOS).

 ## What about system requirements?

 - You need a Linux distribution or macOS.
   This whole setup has been successfully tested first on a Raspberry Pi 4 with Debian Bookworm, and then on a laptop with openSUSE Leap 15.6.
-- You need a system with at least 4GiB of RAM.
+- You need a system with at least 4 GiB of RAM.
-  Our test Raspberry Pi had 4GiB of RAM, and our test laptop had 16GiB of RAM.
+  Our test Raspberry Pi had 4 GiB of RAM, and our test laptop had 16 GiB of RAM.
-- Regarding the disk type, you need at least an SSD -- an NVMe is much preferable.
+- Regarding the disk type, you need at least an SSD, though an NVMe is much preferable.
-  Both our test systems had SSD drives.
-  At the time of this writing (November 2024) the Litecoin blockchain is about 207GiB, while the accompanying Fulcrum data directory consumes about 41GiB of disk space.
+  At the time of this writing (November 2024), the Litecoin blockchain is about 207 GiB, while the accompanying Fulcrum data directory consumes about 41 GiB of disk space.
 - The [Docker Engine must be installed](https://docs.docker.com/engine/install), along with the [Docker Compose plugin](https://docs.docker.com/compose/install).
   In case you are running openSUSE Leap, use this [wiki page](https://en.opensuse.org/Docker).

 ## How do I set everything up?

 Make sure you are in a disk partition with enough free space;
-in this project we opted for bind mounts instead of named volumes, for this is an easier setup in the common scenario of a Raspberry Pi that boots off of an SD card and has a (relatively) large SSD drive attached to it via USB.
+in this project, we opted for bind mounts instead of named volumes, for this is an easier setup in the common scenario of a Raspberry Pi that boots off of an SD card and has a (relatively) large SSD drive attached to it via USB.

 Clone this repository and change into the new local directory: